Petition is successful with 4,637 signatures

 We, the undersigned, urge you as Minister of Education to remove the current student loan cap for medical and extended professional programmes.

 Let Us Finish!

 Why is this important?

-A recent survey of New Zealand medical students has demonstrated that many will be prevented from finishing their degrees.
+In 2017, NZMSA and Te Oranga conducted a survey of New Zealand medical students and identified at least 142 students affected by this cap - many of whom may be prevented from finishing their degrees.
 Medical degrees are at least six years long, making them the longest programme in New Zealand.
 Each year, approximately 30% of medical entrants are selected from a pool of applicants who have already completed a previous degree.

 Most of these graduate students will have used at least three of their allocated 8 EFTS in this process.
 Without a student loan, students will have to come up with approximately $25,000 per year to fund the remainder of their studies and living costs.

 Without the support of a guarantor and no source of income, it is almost impossible for students to access a private bank loan.
 The reality is, without an affluent background to shoulder the enormous cost of completing a medical degree, the EFTS cap negatively impacts students who are socioeconomically disadvantaged.

 Graduate students have completed extremely valuable study in their respective fields.
 These students are essential for the development of an effective and diverse health workforce in order to best address the changing health needs of our communities and health system.

 The previous Minister of Education Paul Goldsmith stated that he wanted students to complete their study as quickly as possible, yet also encouraged students to take time out from their programmes to save money for fees.

 This not only delays future doctors from taking their much-needed place in the health workforce, but also is completely out of touch with the realities of working New Zealanders.
 With the EFTS cap in place, some students will have to save more than $50,000 to afford the remainder of their studies.
 All this, whilst simultaneously having much of their paycheck deducted to service existing student loans.